 Integrated control panels can enhance meeting experiences by consolidating and simplifying input controls for everything from the conference room monitor to the overhead lighting and the projector screen.
 Many businesses have even begun to employ virtual assistants in their meeting room technology.

 Team meetings and collaboration sessions are only as successful as the action items and takeaways team members leave with.
 The Surface Hub 2S lets you easily save a whiteboarding session and take it with you.
 What if a team member can’t make it to the meeting?
 With the press of a button, you can record a videoconference and send it to him or her to watch later.

-When it comes to an interactive meeting room, employees want a mobile, cordless, uninterrupted experience that moves with them.
+When it comes to a smart meeting room, employees want a mobile, cordless, uninterrupted experience that moves with them.
 Microsoft has partnered with Steelcase and APC to create the Roam Mobile Stand and APC Charge Mobile Battery to encourage teammates to get moving with their Surface Hub 2S.
 Mobility engages employees from any space, allowing them to create innovative designs in any setting.

 But, in order to confidently work remotely, teammates need security measures in place.
 According to the 2019 Insight Intelligent Technology Index, 43% of IT professionals ranked security in dispersed environments as a top concern.
 It’s imperative to implement the right solutions to protect your organization’s data and creative ideas.

 Both the Surface Hub 2S for smart meeting rooms and for personal use take security seriously.
 On the traditional Surface Hub 2S, teammates can click “I’m done” on the screen before leaving the room to confirm all files and data from a team meeting or collaboration session have been cleared from the device.